 Celebrity Antiques Road Trip filming

 The BBC’s Celebity Antiques Road Trip is an addition to the growing number of film crews using the Grandma Flew Spitfires exhibition.
-The crew came on Wednesday 19th June to film an episode of Celebity Antiques Road Trip to be screened in the Autumn.
+The crew came on Wednesday 19th June to film an episode of Celebity Antiques Road Trip, which was screened in November 2014.
 In the picture below actress Nina Wadia, the Celebrity, is getting instruction from Christopher Hobbs on flying the Spitfire Simulator.